 The Dunning-Kruger Effect, named after two physiologists (Dunning and Kruger) is a cognitive bias whereby people who are incompetent, are unable to recognize their own incompetence.
 And worse, they do not only fail to recognize their incompetence, they actually feel confident that they are competent.

 In the field of sports nutrition we see this on a daily basis.
 Someone has read something about a nutrition topic, a diet, a supplement or something else, on social media and has googled a bit more around the topic.
 Now they are confident to share their experience with the rest of the world.
-The fact isn that only know a little (and of this little knowledge some of it may be right, and some of it may be wrong, because without detailed and deeper knowledge and good education, it is difficult to distinguish good from bad information).
+The fact is that they only know a little (and of this little knowledge some of it may be right, and some of it may be wrong, because without detailed and deeper knowledge and good education, it is difficult to distinguish good from bad information).
 But this bit of knowledge, gives them confidence to shout about their views.
 Someone who knows nothing at all about a topic will not be very not very confident, and will admit they know nothing about the topic.
 But those who have a little knowledge, but not enough to realise how much they don’t know, and how much more there is to learn, will have a huge amount of confidence.
 This is sometimes referred to as Mount Stupid (see infographic).
 This is also the origin of the statement: “he knows enough to be dangerous”.

 he knows enough to be dangerous